pavelkuligin/chart/README.md

 7. Enjoy Chart, regular updates and personalised support :-)
 8. All updates and new versions of Chart will be stored in your library: https://gumroad.com/library

-Note: If you can't download plugin or you didn't receive email just ping me pavelkuligin1993@yandex.ru or pavel.kuligin@behavox.com and I will help you in a second.
+**Note:** If you can't download plugin or you didn't receive email just ping me pavelkuligin1993@yandex.ru and I will help you in a minute.